noriyoshiabe/NASequencer/doc/en/general.md

 _If there is control event in sequence, player will change synthesizer and pull-down selection will be updated._

-#### Preset Pull-Down
+#### Preset
-Pull-down menu to select preset in synthesizer.
+Button to show [Preset Selection](#Preset Selection) sheet.

-_If there is control event in sequence, player will send the event to synthesizer and pull-down selection will be updated._
+_If there is control event in sequence, player will send the event to synthesizer and preset selection will be updated._

 #### Volume / Pan / Chorus / Reverb
 Sliders for each synthesis value.